 On the front, we decided to mount a 5-inch ISP LCD with a 16:9 aspect ratio, 441 PPI pixel density, and a resolution of 1080 x 1920 pixels.
 For actual media consumption, the display works fine but has a noticeable red tint and doesn’t pop out as much color as an AMOLED display.

 Corning Gorilla Glass 3 covers the screen and protects the entire front (except the buttons), which is excellent for scratch resistance.
-Considering that the display can be fragile if users drop the phone before their face, Sonim has a protruding protective lip.
+The display can be fragile if users drop the phone before their face, so Sonim has a protruding protective lip.

 It can also withstand corrosive chemicals and oils, extreme pressure, and many drops before taking real damage (Military 810G and non-incendive grades I, II, and III).

 So, similar to its predecessor, this phone isn’t indestructible, but it’s a daunting task (probably one of the most durable smartphones available, right next to the Panasonic rugged handset).

 Moving on to the cameras, you’ll notice that the Sonim XP8 sports a 12-megapixel rear camera that uses PDAF technology and can shoot 1080p video at 30 fps, and an 8-megapixel front-facing camera is perfect for selfies.

 As with almost all rugged smartphones, the rear camera works well in bright light but performs poorly in low light.
 I wouldn’t use the Sonim XP8 as my primary shooter.